doximanman/Chatapp-Server-2/README.md

   along with a button to add new chats to your chat list, which you can see right underneath.
 You can also logout using the red button that says "logout".

   The chat list contains the list of all the chats that you have added in the past.
-Every chat is identified in the list with a profile picture, a display name, and the last message sent or recieved, with its date.
+Every chat in the list has a profile picture, a display name, and the last message sent or recieved, with its date.

   From the chat list you can select a chat to display on the right side.
 If a chat is selected, it will be highlighted in blue.

   On the right side you can see the selected chat.
 At the top you have the other person's profile picture and display name.
-Below that you have the chat itself containing all the messages, and below that you have the message box along with a send button.
+Below that you have the chat itself containing all the messages, and below that you have a message box along with a send button.

-  You can change the selected chat, add a new contact, send messages, and logout.
+  You can change the selected chat, add a new contact, send and recieve messages, and logout.
-  Currently you cannot receive messages because all the data is stored in memory and is local.
-  Messages are reset on login.
+  Chats created with you are added on your end automatically.

-  Pay attention that you cannot browse the chat page unless you are connected to the app by inserting your correct username and password to the login page.
+  Notice that you cannot browse to the chat page unless you are logged in.
+After logging in once, you stay logged in until you explicitly log out.

 ## How to launch the project
   In order to run the project you'll need to have NodeJS installed (preferably version 18 and above), then you can choose to run the server